MaginnGroup/Cassandra/Documentation/source/getting_started/cassandra_basics.rst

   written, then the coordinates of molecule 2 of species 1 are written, etc.
   After all the coordinates of the molecules of species 1 are written, the coordinates of the molecules of species 2 are written, etc. You can use this file to do all your structural analysis and post processing.
+The order of atoms for a given molecule is the same as the order specified in the MCF file.
-The element symbol for each atom is given in the first column.
+  The element symbol
+  for each atom is given in the first column.
 All coordinates are in Angstroms.
-  When Cassandra reads this kind of file, the element symbol column must be present but its contents are ignored, so writing a filler value such as ``X`` for the element symbol for each atom would also be appropriate if writing the actual element symbol is inconvenient.
+  When Cassandra reads this kind of file, the element symbol column must be present but its contents are ignored, as the element information is read from the MCF file.
+  This might be useful in helper tools such as the LAMMPS trajectory converter  :ref:`sec:lammpstrjconvert` , which uses filler values, such as ``X``, to translate from trajectory formats that do not specify elements.

 .. note::
     Note that if you generate your initial configuration using the ``make_config``